Royal Belfast Academical Institution: "Wars of independence"

 Yet further controversy followed.
 Conservative Presbyterian clergy, led by Henry Cooke, believed the teaching staff combined theological laxity—their refusal to subscribe to Westminster Confession of Faith with its reference to the Pope as the "Antichrist", and affirmation of the Holy Trinity—with political error.
 Staff did not hide their support for the disestablishment of the Church of Ireland (privileged in relation to Presbyterians but, in Cooke's view, a bulwark of the Protestant interest in Ireland).

 Cooke did not succeed in removing either of the principal objects of his ire: those he accused of anti-trinitarian "Arian" or "Socinian" heresy, Henry Montgomery, head of the English department, and the junior William Bruce (who had departed from his father's orthodoxy), Professor of Latin and Greek.
 The Board refused an inquisition into their religious orthodoxy.
 But while Inst may have won what Jamieson called its "wars of independence", the dispute contributed to the establishment in 1853 of Assembly College, a seminary under the direct control of the Presbyterian Synod, and to the government passing over the institution in establishing a Queens College (the later Queens University).
 Inst had upheld its principles but at the cost of its collegiate status and the associated government grant.

 On 1 November 1855, Lord Lieutenant of Ireland, the Earl of Carlisle, unveiled a statue in front of the institution on College Square East of the popular Frederick Richard, Earl of Belfast, son of the Marquis of Donegall, patron of, among other causes in Belfast, the Working Class Association for the Promotion of General Improvement.
 After Henry Cooke died in 1868, significance was attached to his bronze likeness displacing that of the young liberal aristocrat, and that it should stand with its back to the institution Cooke distrusted.

 Owing to the initiative of Dr. James MacDonnell ("the unchallenged doyen of Belfast medicine"). from 1835, the Collegiate Department had provided Ulster with its first medical school in Ulster.
 It had its own teaching hospital, the Royal Institution Hospital in Barrack Street, sometimes known as the College Hospital.
 In 1847 the school and college building themselves served as a fever hospital.
 In Belfast, typhus, a deadly companion of the hunger driving country people into the town, struck one in every five residents.

-Inst continued to provide college education until Queens College Belfast opened in October 1849.
-When it was found that the new college had made no provision for anatomical and dissecting rooms, Inst continued to provide the necessary accommodation in its old medical department until 1862.
+RBAI continued to provide college education until Queens College Belfast opened in October 1849.
+When it was found that the new college had made no provision for anatomical and dissecting rooms, RBAI continued to provide the necessary accommodation in its old medical department until 1862.

 The Collegiate Department was to leave the town an important enlightenment legacy in the Belfast Natural History and Philosophical Society.
 Formed by staff and scholars in 1821, the society is the origin of both the Botanical Gardens and what is now the Ulster Museum.